mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 1, 2021

-**Today's JavaScript Progress**: Wrote a lightweight program that creates, appends, and modifies DOM elements and their attributes (a warm-up for an upcoming project).
+**Today's JavaScript Progress**: Wrote a program that creates, appends, and modifies DOM elements and their attributes (a warm-up for an upcoming project).

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-037)
 &nbsp;